rosettatype/design-regression/_posts/2022-03-28-elements-of-multi-script-typography-chapter-3.md

 Where words are hyphenated depends on the conventions of a particular language and the document genre.
-Arabic or Persian do not hyphenate words, for example, while Uyghur that also uses the Arabic script, does ([Haralambous, 2021](#ref:haralambous-2021)).
+Arabic or Persian do not hyphenate words, for example, while Uyghur, that also uses the Arabic script, does ([Haralambous, 2021](#ref:haralambous-2021)).

 To do hyphenation well, the paragraph composer needs to have access to a